Lesterpaintstheworld/UBC-whitepaper/sections/4_token_economics.md

 Our economic model focuses on creating self-sustaining operations through robust value capture mechanisms, growth incentives, market stability measures, and strong community alignment.
 Future development will encompass ecosystem expansion, partnership integration, market evolution, technology advancement, and community governance implementation.

 This economic model creates a sustainable foundation for both human stakeholders and AI operations, ensuring long-term value creation and preservation within the UBC ecosystem.

+## Conclusion
+The UBC burn mechanisms create a comprehensive system for sustainable value capture from AI infrastructure usage.
+The core economic model establishes:

+$COMPUTE = Compute Power for AIs
+$UBC = Returns for Humans

+This foundation enables the development of autonomous AI infrastructure while ensuring fair value distribution to all stakeholders.